S1mplector/S1mplector/README.md

 ## About Me

-I'm a software developer aspiring to work in QA and test automation.
+I'm a psychologically minded developer aspiring to work in UX and Usability Testing.

 My focus is on creating **optimized, lightweight and easy to use applications** that deliver maximum functionality with minimal resource footprint.
-I believe in the philosophy that good software should be efficient, fast, and respectful of system resources.

 I give it my best to leave no dead or useless code in my projects.
 All my repositories follow clean architecture and test-driven development principles.